Railer softball team swept in season opener

 The first game was tied 4-4 after five innings.
 Ark City scored three runs in the sixth inning to take control.

-Menley Westhoff went the distance pitching for Ark City, allowing two earned runs on four hits with four walks and 13 strikeouts.
+Menley Westhoff went the distance pitching for Ark City, allowing two earned runs on five hits with four walks and 13 strikeouts.

 Kirsten Birdwell went two for four hitting for the Bulldogs, driving in three runs.
 Espy Daniels drove in two runs.
 Kelsey Daniel went two for two with an RBI.
 Westhoff went three for four hitting.

-Note: Editor's note: This version corrects a version that previously ran on line.